Police lieutenant to plead to illegal sale of 100-plus guns

-LOS ANGELES (AP) — Prosecutors say a former Southern California police lieutenant who also acted as a department spokesman has agreed to plead guilty to illegally selling more than 100 guns.
+LOS ANGELES (AP) — Prosecutors say a former Southern California police lieutenant who also acted as a department spokesman has agreed to plead guilty to illegally in connection with the illegal sale of more than 100 guns.

 The U.S. Attorney’s Office said Friday that former Pasadena Police Lt.
 Vasken Gourdikian has signed an agreement with prosecutors to plead guilty on Sept.
 20 to dealing in firearms without a license and lying during a gun purchase.